Septoplasty – Septum Surgery for Improved Breathing and Reshaping in Auckland New Zealand

 - Anaesthetic is issued and the surgery is performed.

 - A few days after the operation patient attends a routine post-procedural checkup.

 - Patient to follow recovery instructions and tips

 Every patient is different, therefore the prices vary depending on procedure complexity, your hospital choice and whether you qualify for insurance subsidies.

 You will be given a price quote after your first consultation.
-This will include a Surgeon’s fee, Anaesthetist fee, Surgical Assistant fee, and the hospital fees.
+This will include a Surgeon’s fee, Anaesthetist fee, Surgical Assistant fee, and hospital fees.

 Will Insurance pay for nose surgery in NZ?

 As a functional nose surgery Septoplasty may be eligible to be subsidised by your insurer – Please ask Dr Gittos.

 + Will Septoplasty Change The Appearance Of My Nose?